Campus Improvement Plan

 - Performance Objective 2 - STUDENT GROWTH

-- Performance Objective 7 - COLLEGE, CAREER, MILITARY READINESS (CCMR)
+- Performance Objective 8 - COLLEGE, CAREER, AND MILITARY READINESS (CCMR)

 Performance Objective 1 - ACHIEVEMENT